-"We thank the traditional owners For letting us share their land.
+(action: say together) We thank the traditional owners For letting us share their land.
 We promise to look after it, The animals, people and land.
-Hello Land, Hello Sky, Hello Me & Hello Friends"
+Hello Land (action: hands on the ground) Hello Sky (action: hands to the sky) Hello Me (action: hug yourself) Hello Friends (action: wave to friends)